• Skip to primary navigation

 Once you find your item, review the rental page for details/specs, recommendations, Q&A’s as well as what’s actually included in the rental itself.

 My camera body rentals normally include the necessary battery, battery charger, camera strap, camera cap & a simple camera carry bag.
-But double check for each of your items.
+But double-check for each of your items.

 Next, select your preferred rental dates.
 The price adjusts as you adjust the rental dates.
 Then add to cart.

 Repeat for other items needed.
 And double check to make sure the dates match up.
-Like if you needed to rent a camera body, repeat the process for the lens, flash, SD card, or whatever you may need.
+Like if you need to rent a camera body, repeat the process for the lens, flash, SD card, or whatever you may need.

 Checkout & Shipping